-The discount rate used to measure the total pension liability in 2016 was 7.50%, a reduction from the 7.9% used in 2015.
+The discount rate used to measure the total pension liability in 2017 was 7.50%.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rates set in Minnesota Statutes.
 Based on these assumptions, the fiduciary net position of the GERF was projected to be available to make all projected future benefit payments of current active plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.